ngoiz/pazy-aepw3-results/README.md

   * `01_Bending`: static bending experimental and computational comparison.
 Mass placed mid-chord at the wing-tip
   * `02_Torsion`: static twisting experimental and computational comparison.
 Mass placed 80mm ahead of leading edge at the wing-tip
+  * `03_StaticAeroelastic`: coupled aeroelastic static solution at various angles of attack.
+Computational and experimental comparison
+  * `04_DeformedModal`: change of structural modal frequencies with deformation caused by aerodynamic loading

 ## SHARPy and the Pazy wing model